-Position the drawer mounting cage in front of the cabinet opening as shown (see Figure 14).
+Position the drawer mounting cage in front of the cabinet opening as shown (see Figure 13).
 Lift the cage above the trim along the bottom of the opening, so it is aligned to go straight into the cabinet.
 Carefully slide the drawer cage into the unit opening.
 It is a snug fit and some pressure may be need to be applied at the corners, to clear the breaker around the opening.
 A rubber mallet can be used to gently tap on the ends of the drawer cage cross mullion, to force the fasteners past the side breakers.
 The straighter the cage is pushed in, the easier it will be to install.
 When the cage is in as far as it will go, the notches at the front of the cage should surround the breaker corners at the bottom.
 The face of the drawer cross mullion should be relatively flush with the front face of the cabinet, to provide an even surface for the drawer gaskets to seal properly around the openings.
 The cage should sit relatively flat on the floor and against the back wall step inside the cabinet.

 With the cage properly in place, use the holes along the front sides of the cage assembly as a template to drill (6) 1/8" pilot holes through side breakers and the metal underneath.
 Drive a sheet metal screw into each of the front mounting holes, securing the front of the cage to the inside of the opening, and tighten them snugly, without stripping the screws or the pilot holes.
-Drive a sheet metal screw through each of the two slots located at the lower the rear of the cage and into the back wall step of the Cabinet.